 Public health administration, novel coronavirus, COVID-19, SARS-COV-2 virus, comparative administrative law, infectious disease pandemic, emergency powers, governance, leadership, flexibility, adaptation, global health

 Administrative Law Review

 Coglianese, Cary and Mahboubi, Neysun A., "Administrative Law in a Time of Crisis: Comparing National Responses to COVID-19" (2021).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2300.

 Administrative Law Commons, Comparative and Foreign Law Commons, Emergency and Disaster Management Commons, Health Law and Policy Commons, Health Policy Commons, International Public Health Commons, Law and Politics Commons, Law and Society Commons, Leadership Studies Commons, Other Public Health Commons, Policy Design, Analysis, and Evaluation Commons, President/Executive Department Commons, Public Administration Commons, Public Law and Legal Theory Commons